neerajds1002/Numpy/README.md

 |   np.fromfunction    |Creates an array and fills it with values specified by a given function,which is evaluated for each combination of indices for the given array size.  |
 |     np.fromfile      |Creates an array with the data from a binary (or text) file.
 NumPy also provides a corresponding function np.tofile with which NumPy arrays can be   stored to disk and later read back using np.fromfile.                                                                                                                         |
 |np.genfromtxt,np.loadtxt|Create an array from data read from a text file, for example, a commaseparated value (CSV) file.
 The function np.genfromtxt also supports data     files with missing values.                                                                                                                                                    |
 |np.random.rand        |Generates an array with random numbers that are uniformly distributed   between 0 and 1.
-Other types of distributions are also available in the np.
+Other types of distributions are also available
-random module.                                                                                                                                                                |
+in the np.random module.                                                                                                                                                      |